AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 title: Quick Start
 sidebar_label: Quick Start
 ---
-Deploy a token program on the Aleo Testnet directly from the [Leo Playground](https://play.leo-lang.org)
+Welcome to the Aleo Quickstart.
+This quickstart will guide you through the core concepts of building on Aleo.
+In this guide, you will be guided through the process of deploying and interacting with your own Aleo program directly on the web via the [Leo Playground](https://play.leo-lang.org).

 ## 1. The Token program